-- 194. The gtr's test procedures contain a provision for brake conditioning as part of ESC testing.
+- 192 184.
+The gtr's test procedures contain a provision for brake conditioning as part of ESC testing.
 Specifically, the test procedures call for the vehicle to undertake a series of stops from either 56 km/h or 72 km/h in order to condition the brakes prior to further testing under the standard.
-In addition, the vehicle is to undertake several passes with sinusoidal steering at 56 km/h to condition the tyres. - 195.
-One industry participant recommended that the gtr should outline specific tolerances for vehicle speed and deceleration to condition the tyres and brakes prior to compliance testing, thereby helping to ensure consistent test conditions. - 196.
-It was decided that it is not necessary to make additional changes to the tyre and brake-conditioning provisions of the regulatory text based these recommendations for tolerances for vehicle speed and deceleration.
+In addition, the vehicle is to undertake several passes with sinusoidal steering at 56 km/h to condition the tyres. - 193 185.
+One industry Some participants recommended that the gtr should outline specific tolerances for vehicle speed and deceleration to condition the tyres and brakes prior to compliance testing, thereby helping to ensure consistent test conditions. - 194 186.
+It was decided that it is not necessary to make additional changes to the tyre and brake-conditioning provisions of the regulatory text based on these recommendations for tolerances for vehicle speed and deceleration.
 The intent of tyre conditioning is to wear away mold sheen and to help bring the tyres up to test temperature.
 Minor fluctuations in the vehicle speeds specified in the regulation should not have any measurable affect on these objectives.
 Similarly, minor fluctuations in the manoeuvre entrance speeds and deceleration specifications provided in the regulation will not adversely affect the brake conditioning process.